LeaBuchner/fau-thesis-template/TypstSources/content/FutureWork.typ

 === Systemic Stability and Resource Efficiency

-Lessons from benchmarking highlight how runtime instability—especially CUDA OOMs and decoding errors—can break batch workflows.
+Lessons from benchmarking highlight how runtime instability— especially CUDA OOMs and decoding errors—can break batch workflows.
 Future versions should:

 - Use adapter-based model compression (e.g., quantization, distillation)
 - Implement checkpointing and caching to prevent full re-runs
 - Dynamically route inputs to lightweight or heavyweight models based on content complexity
 - Adopt container-level job isolation to contain GPU failures

 These mitigations would stabilize performance across heterogeneous environments, from SLURM-managed clusters to low-power edge deployments.

 === Benchmark Coverage and Data Diversity